What it means

 A lesson

-I managed to find the same axe the girls used, added some swords, and so far I have made small army’s worth of weapons, just incase they need more in the future.
+I found the same axe’s the girls used, added swords, and so far I have made enough for a small army, just incase they need more in the future.

 Stockpile.